Buffalo Registered Agents created the Firm LLC™ for the discerning client who has accumulated wealth and assets, or plans to do so in the future.

 - Use of our Wyoming address on public articles to keep your info off of public records

-- Free mail forwarding (up to 5 documents a year)
+- Free mail forwarding (up to 5 document scans per year)

 - Most Beneficial Use of Wyoming Remedies Available for Family or Closely-Held LLCs